RunestoneInteractive/RunestoneServer/docker/README.md

 $ docker-compose stop
 $ docker-compose up -d
 ```

+### 2. Creating Questions from the Web Interface

+If you want to write questions from the web interface you will need to make sure
+that `settings.python_interpreter` is set to a real python.
+In the uwsgi environment uwsgi tends to replace python in `sys.executable` with itself, which is pretty annoying.

 ### 2. Running the Runestone Server Unit Tests

 You can run the unit tests in the container using the following command.